 I return little child, without father, a new-born…

-Nobody can stop me, when the time will come,
+Nobody will be able to prevent me, when the time will come,

 From answering to the questions that I will be asked…”.

-“Your navel is the Reign of the Dead.
+“Your navel is the Realm of the Dead.

 Where Light and Darkness are balanced”.

-The concept of “navel” (as well as the “navel of the earth/world”, the “center of the earth/world”, the “center of the cosmos” or the “cosmic mountain”) symbolized the realm of the dead, namely the burial mound.
-Life and death are in equilibrium inside the grave, the deceased is not alive but not even quite dead: he is in an intermediate state between these two, awaiting for his rebirth.
+The concept of “navel” (as well as those of “navel of the earth/world”, “center of the earth/world”, “center of the cosmos” and “cosmic mountain”) symbolized the realm of the dead, namely the burial mound.
+Life and death are in equilibrium inside the grave, the deceased is not alive but not even definitively dead: he is in an intermediate state between these two, awaiting for his rebirth.

-“In truth, at the moment when I was born in the world of the Afterlife,
+“In truth, at the moment when I was born in the world of the Beyond,

-Was born a new deity: and it was me!
+A new deity was born: and it was me!

 Now, with my own eyes, I can see…